 - Restrict usage of third party software, USBs and also keep those policies up to date

 You can have the most elaborate technology in place, if you leave too much margin for human error, you’re still at risk.
 Instead, try to turn the weakest link into your strongest link.
 So keeping your co-workers “up to date” is just as important as your systems and policies.

 - Refrain your employees from sharing personal information while answering e-mails, phone calls or messages

 - Even today, raise awareness by user-friendly phishing campaigns, so your employees are more alert, eventually implement a SaaS platform to integrate it smoothly

 - Have them report suspicious activities to IT or your security teams.
 If needed, install a user-friendly digital process

 Again, this list is short and obvious, but it should help you set a routine and help you get the basics right before moving on to more complex countermeasures.
-Later on, we’ll write a blog that will help you take the next step in ransomware prevention.
+Read our next blog to find out how to take the next step in ransomware prevention.